DZakh/rescript-schema/README.md

 let constructResult = data->S.constructWith(userStruct)
 ```

-Construct a data using the coercion logic that is built-in to the struct, returning the result with a newly coerced value or an error message.
+Construct data using the coercion logic that is built-in to the struct, returning the result with a newly coerced value or an error message.

 > 🧠 The function is responsible only for coercion and suitable for cases when the data is valid.
 If not, you'll get a runtime error or invalid state.
+Use `S.Json.decodeWith` to safely decode data.

 #### `S.destructWith`